gradle/gradle-checksum/README.md

 A Gradle plugin for creating checksums for files in your build.

 # Requirements
-Gradle 4.0 or above from plugin version 1.3.0
+- Gradle 5.0 or above from plugin version 1.3.0 (using [DirectoryProperty](https://docs.gradle.org/current/javadoc/org/gradle/api/model/ObjectFactory.html#directoryProperty--))

 # Usage